haskell-perf/graphs/results/SPACE.md

 SUMMARY:

- * Alga used the least amount of memory 6 times
+ * Alga used the least amount of memory 12 times

 ABSTRACT:
+(Based on an average of the ratio between largest benchmarks)

- * Alga was 22.45 times lighter than Hash-Graph
+ * Alga was 129.60 times lighter than Hash-Graph
- * Fgl was 4.21 times lighter than Hash-Graph
+ * Fgl was 25.92 times lighter than Hash-Graph

 ## removeVertex

-Descritpion: Remove a vertex of the graph
+Description: Remove a vertex of the graph

 ### Mesh
 <TABLE>